Moumene/freelancer-portfolio/backend/RAILWAY_DEPLOY.md

 ## Troubleshooting

 ### Email not sending

 - Verify `EMAIL_USER` and `EMAIL_PASS` are set correctly
 - For Gmail, make sure you're using an App Password, not your regular password
 - Check the Railway logs for error messages

 ### CORS errors

 - Set `FRONTEND_URL` environment variable to your frontend domain
 - Make sure the frontend URL matches exactly (including https://)

 ### Build fails

 - Check that `package.json` has the correct start script
 - Verify Node.js version compatibility
 - Check Railway logs for specific error messages
+- Ensure Railway is detecting the `backend/` folder correctly (check build logs for the working directory)

+### Service not detecting backend folder

+- Make sure `railway.toml` exists in the `backend/` folder
+- Try creating a new service and selecting the `backend` path during setup
+- Check the build logs - they should show files from the `backend/` directory
+- If Railway is building from root, you may need to delete the service and recreate it, selecting `backend` as the path

 ## Cost

 Railway offers a free tier with:

 - $5 free credit per month
 - 500 hours of usage
 - Perfect for small projects and portfolios

 For more information, visit https://railway.app/pricing